millionhz/network-security-notes/content/docs/5-cryptography/symmetric/polyalphabetic.md

 # Vigenere Cipher

-Use a key to encrypt the whole text.
+Use a key of fixed size to encrypt the whole text.
+If the key is shorted than the plain text, repeat the key.

 {{< katex display >}} C_i = (p_i + k_{i \ mod \ m}) \ mod \ 26 {{< /katex >}}